NextronSystems/thor-manual/usage/beforeyoubegin.rst

 Verify Public Key Signatures (optional)
 ---------------------------------------

-You can verify the executable files in the THOR package via:
+You can verify the executable files in the THOR package with

-* Their digital signature - issued by "Nextron Systems GmbH"
+* their digital signature (PE signature) issued by "Nextron Systems GmbH"
 * thor-util’s “verify” feature
-* using openssl to verify the integrity of executables manually
+* openssl verifying the integrity of executables manually

 Find more information on THOR Util in its dedicated `online manual <https://thor-util-manual.nextron-systems.com>`__.